 A many-to-one relationship operates in the opposite direction of a one-to-many relationship.
 The difference between the two is which side of the relationship knows about the objects on the other side.
 In Java terms, this will translate into a field on one class that references the other.

 Many-to-one relationships are simply the opposite direction of one-to-many.
 Therefore, each of the following pairs has a many-to-one relationship.

 - U.S. Representatives / states

 Many-to-many relationships occur when each instance of type A can be related to multiple instances of type B, and vice versa.

 An event can have multiple tags, and a tag may be associated with multiple events.
 Thus, we have a many-to-many relationship.

 The following pairs of things generally have many-to-many relationships:

 - Recipes / ingredients

 Match the following pairs with the appropriate relationship type:

-contain a property for instances of B and B must have a property for instances of A.
+True/False: In order for two Java classes, A and B, to be mapped in a one-to-many relationship, class A must contain a field for instances of B and B must have a field for instances of A.